gabrielguerrero/ngrx-traits/README.md

 ## Getting Started

 The best way to understand how to use the traits is to see an example.
-Let's imagine that you need to implement a page that shows a list of products which you can select and purchase.
+Let's imagine that you need to implement a page that shows a list of products which you can selectEntity and purchase.
 Start by creating the interface for a Product Entity:

 ```ts
 export interface Product {